virtusize/virtusize.github.io/source/additional-integration-options/index.rst

 on(eventName, callback)
     **eventName** - String, valid event to bind a callback to.
-See :ref:`label-events-and-callbacks-v3` for a list of valid event names.
+See :ref:`label-registering-callbacks` for a list of valid event names.

     **callback** - Function callable, function to call when an event occurs.
     Allows programmatic subscription to widget events such as: "user-opened-widget", "user-closed-widget".
 Inside the callback function ``this`` will be the instance of the VirtusizeWidget from which the event was triggered.
-On some events an additional data object is passed as a parameter to the function, see :ref:`label-events-and-callbacks-v3`
+On some events an additional data object is passed as a parameter to the function, see :ref:`label-registering-callbacks`

     **Example:**